 Employment Outlook and Salary Info

-Marketing research analysts received a mean annual wage of $70,030 as of May 2015, according to the BLS - the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS also notes that the highest paying industries employing such specialists include manufacturers of electronic components, software publishers and the federal government.
-Jobs for market research analysts are predicted to increase by 19% within the 2014-2024 decade, per the BLS.
+Marketing research analysts received a mean annual wage of $71,570 as of May 2019, according to the BLS - the U.S. Bureau of Labor Statistics (www.bls.gov).
+The BLS also notes that the highest paying industries employing such specialists include other pipeline transportation, aerospace product and parts manufacturing and oil and gas extraction.
+Jobs for market research analysts are predicted to increase by 20% within the 2018-2028 decade, per the BLS.

 The Master of Science in Marketing Research prepares students for marketing or management careers within many industries, or with government agencies.
 Paid internships with marketing firms or research departments may help individuals choose areas of interest.